wp-plugins/spam-hammer/readme.txt

 > Try It Risk-Free

-I'm extending a week of Free, completely unlocked usage and support of the plugin to professionals and business owners running their sites on WordPress.
+I'm extending a week of Free, completely unlocked usage and support of the plugin to professionals and businesses running their sites on WordPress.
 There is zero risk for you.

+Spam Hammer provides enterprise level protection; it is for professional and business sites only.
+It is not for hobbyist or personal sites.

 = Compatibility =